patrickrobrecht/extended-evaluation-for-statify/readme.txt

 = How do I give other users access to the Extended Evaluation for Statify pages? =

-Per default, administrators and analysts have access to the *Extended Evaluation for Statify* pages.
+Per default, administrators have access to the *Extended Evaluation for Statify* pages.
-Users with the role analyst can only see the Statify evaluation and nothing else within the WordPress admin area.

 You can give users of other roles the capability to see the *Extended Evaluation for Statify* page by extending their capabilities with a member plugin (e. g.
 [Members](https://wordpress.org/plugins/members/)).
 Therefore you'll have to add the *see_statify_evaluation* capability to the user role.